Edmonds College Logo

 Credits: 5.0

 Course constructs learning of principles, practices, and strategies in child, youth, and family studies to professional experiences in early learning or social services programs in the community.
 Analysis through observation and reflection is a basis for intentional support of constructive developmental growth.
-Prerequisite(s): Admission to BAS program.
+Prerequisite(s): Admittance to the Child, Youth and Family Studies program is required to take this course.
 Permit code required.

 Course Level Objectives